spicy-rice/package-calculator/README.md

 2. Navigate to the cloned repository's directory:
    `cd package-calculator`

-3. Build the Go application:
+3. Run the Go application:
-   `go build -o package-calculator .`
+   `go run .`

-This command compiles the application and generates an executable named `package-calculator` in the current directory.
-Replace `-o package-calculator` with the appropriate executable name for your operating system if needed, such as `package-calculator.exe` on Windows.

-4. Run the Go application:

-   `./package-calculator`

-On Windows, use: `.\package-calculator.exe`

 ## Usage